 Love of learning

 As an intuitive type, the INTJ is driven to understand the universe around them.
 They are interested in the theories and patterns behind a particular subject, not just learning by rote.
-In fact, one of the Architect’s most common past-times is to take up evening classes to learn more about interesting topics and pick up new skills.
+In fact, one of the Mastermind’s most common past-times is to take up evening classes to learn more about interesting topics and pick up new skills.
 INTJs can be found in every school and university, inspiring others with their drive to acquire knowledge and their passion for new discoveries.

 The stereotype of this type of personality is they are experts in one, narrow area of knowledge (usually technology or science), but if an INTJ is given free rein their intellectual landscape is huge: they see and explore connections between different fields of learning.
 Unlike some other personality types, INTJs are also not afraid to admit that they were wrong, to go back to the drawing board, and to learn from their mistakes.